I’m hesitant to say that Spring has sprung in our neck of the woods but the signs are all there.

 The snow is melting, the birds are chirping and the sun has shined more days in a row this week than it has in the last 4 months.

 I’m sure there’s a small snowstorm looming somewhere but Spring is near so it’s time to get to that Spring cleaning list!

 First up on our list is to de-drool the house.

 I love their drool.

-But I do need to de-drool all the crusty drool that they have managed to fling over certain areas of the house like the walls, ceilings, floors, furniture and appliances.
+But since I have one of the top 10 dog breeds that drool the most, I do need to de-drool all the crusty drool that they have managed to fling over certain areas of the house like the walls, ceilings, floors, furniture and appliances.

 I have my favorite ways of removing this crusty ‘ol drool but we took to the streets and asked others to share some of their favorite de-drooling techniques and here’s what they gave us: